timomoebes/my-first-own-cryptocurrency/README.md

 # My first smart contract on the ethereum blockchain!
-Creating my first own cryptocurrency.
+Created my first own cryptocurrency.
 You can do it too.